 Under Natarajan, the appointment of hearing officers in medical staff peer review proceedings will only be concerned with assuring that the hearing officer gains no direct financial benefit from the outcome of the proceeding.
 Nonetheless, consideration should still be given to having the hospital’s contract for the hearing officer’s services contain a provision barring the hospital from appointing the hearing officer in another proceeding at the same hospital for a period of three years.
 This was done by the hearing officer in the Natarajan case and was noted in the decision.

-Tom Curtis is Chair of Nossaman's Healthcare Practice Group.
-For more than 40 years, he has represented clients in the healthcare sector on a wide range of issues including, medical staff peer review proceedings, licensing ...
+For more than 40 years, Tom Curtis has represented clients in the healthcare sector on a wide range of issues including, medical staff peer review proceedings, licensing proceedings, writ proceedings, State and Federal Court civil ...

 Our Health Law Ticker is a one-stop resource for everything new and noteworthy in healthcare law.
 We cover recent developments in healthcare legislation, healthcare reform, Medicare/Medicaid, managed care, litigation, regulatory compliance, HIPAA, privacy, peer review, medical staffs and general business operations for healthcare companies and licensed healthcare professionals.